ebuczek525/SSW-345-Bot-Project/PROCESS.md

 To do: Congratulate user on task creation (8), Add a task reminder (3)

-In Progress: Add a productivity goal (5), Find out how to assign point values to Trello/Jira taks (5)
+In Progress: Add a productivity goal (5),

+Complete: Find out how to assign point values to Trello/Jira taks (5)

 Reflection: